Think your baby might be about to cut his first tooth?

 The chewing helps to relieve the pain and the cold numbs the sore gums.

-Homeopathic remedies such as Camilia might help.
+Homeopathic teething tablets, such as Camilia, might help.

 Numbing products can also numb your baby’s tongue and make breastfeeding difficult.
 They can also numb your nipple by transferral.